iamadillari/Selenify/README.md

 4. For reporting, we'll use 'Allure Reports'

-5. Practice will be based on RahulShetty tutorials
+5. Practice will be based on RahulShetty tutorials from Udemy